microsoft/playwright/docs/api.md

 Shortcut for [page.mainFrame().$eval(selector, pageFunction)](#frameevalselector-pagefunction-arg).

 #### page.$$eval(selector, pageFunction[, arg])
-- `selector` <[string]> A selector to query page for
+- `selector` <[string]> A selector to query page for.
+See [working with selectors](#working-with-selectors) for more details.
 - `pageFunction` <[function]\([Array]<[Element]>\)> Function to be evaluated in browser context
 - `arg` <[Serializable]|[JSHandle]> Optional argument to pass to `pageFunction`
 - returns: <[Promise]<[Serializable]>> Promise which resolves to the return value of `pageFunction`

 The method finds all elements matching the specified selector within the page and passes an array of matched elements as a first argument to `pageFunction`.
-See [Working with selectors](#working-with-selectors) for more details.

 If `pageFunction` returns a [Promise], then `page.$$eval` would wait for the promise to resolve and return its value.